File Watching and Atomic Replacement

 Log Rotation Detection

-Your app writes to app.log.
-An external tool renames it to app.log.1 and expects your app to start writing to a fresh app.log.
+Suppose your app writes to app.log.
+An external log rotation tool renames it to app.log.1, then expects your app to start writing to a fresh app.log.

 import fs from 'node:fs';